The special occasion is one of the hardest to dress for.

-Do not buy for a specific event; buy when you find the right outfit.
+Do not buy for a specific event, but buy when you find the right outfit.

-This kind of logic has done me a disservice and I still regret today not finding something fabulous for my daughter’s birthday party last year.
+This kind of logic has done me a disservice and I still regret today not finding something fabulous for a party last year.
 I planned the party, forgot about the dress.
 The excuses came thick and fast but actually I was disappointed not to have found the right gown and if I am still thinking about it a year later then there is the proof.

 If I had bothered to spend the time when I had the time I would have not had to wear a dress I wasn’t so thrilled with.